 This strategy seemed to work.
 In 2008, Wells Fargo’s acquisition of Wachovia would double its footprint, creating one of the largest banks in the world.
 By then, Stumpf was CEO, and counted luminaries like Warren Buffett among his friends and bridge partners; through his investment vehicle Berkshire Hathaway, Buffett would later become Wells Fargo’s largest shareholder.

-Stumpf’s rise from farm boy to top executive is the stuff of the quintessential American Dream—and perhaps that’s one reason why his fall from grace has taken on such a Shakespearean quality.
+Stumpf’s rise from farm boy to a top executive is the stuff of the quintessential American Dream—and perhaps that’s one reason why his fall from grace has taken on such a Shakespearean quality.
 On October 12, 2016, John Stumpf resigned as CEO of Wells Fargo.
 The end of his career roughly coincided with the end of Wells Fargo’s reign as the most valuable bank in America by market capitalization, a three-year run which had screeched to an abrupt halt less than a month before.

 In different ways, both of these outcomes were catalyzed by one woman who shared his middle-class roots but took a very different path: Elizabeth Warren, a Harvard Law School professor and the senior U.S. Senator for Massachusetts.